23andMe/Yamale/README.md

 ### Any - `any([validators])`
 Validates against a union of types.
 Use when a node can contain one of several types.
 It is valid if at least one of the listed validators is valid.
+If no validators are given, accept any value.
-- arguments: one or more validators to test values with
+- arguments: validators to test values with (if none is given, allow any value)

 Examples:
 - `any(int(), null())`: Validates an integer or a null value.
 - `any(num(), include('vector'))`: Validates a number or an included 'vector' type.
+- `any()`: Allows any value.

 ### Include - `include(include_name)`
 Validates included structures.
 Must supply the name of a valid include.